theopn/i3-sway-tips/README.md

 ; A1 Left click, A2 middle, A3 right click, A4 Scroll up, A5 scroll down, etc
 format = %{A1:notify-send "$(cal)"):}<label>%{A}
 ```

+## Polkit

+Some GUI application that requires the Polkit authentication framework to work correctly (e.g., Fedora Media Writer) neeeds Polkit frontend installed.
+`lxpolkit` is a lightweight one you can use.

 ## Pulseaudio/Pipewire Volume Control